google/swift-jupyter/README.md

 Prerequisites:

 * You must use a Swift toolchain that has Python interop.
-As of July 2018, only the [Swift for TensorFlow] toolchain has Python interop.
+As of February 2019, only the Swift for TensorFlow toolchains have Python interop.

-* Install the `ipykernel` Python library, and any other Python libraries that you want output from (such as `matplotlib` or `pandas`) on your system Python.
-(Do not install them on the virtualenv from the Swift-Jupyter installation instructions.
-Swift's Python interop talks to your system Python.)

 After taking care of the prerequisites, run
 `%include "EnableIPythonDisplay.swift"` in your Swift notebook.
 Now you should